TI-Toolkit/tivars_lib_py/README.md

 ## How to Use

-### Creating objects

-### Var basics

-Every var file has two parts: a _header_ and a number of _entries_, where an entry contains the data for a single variable.
-Usually, var files contain just one entry; in these cases, there's not much distinction between a var and an entry for the purposes of messing with its data.
+Every var file has two parts: a _header_ and a number of _entries_, where a single entry contains the data for a single variable.

+Most var files you might encounter in the wild or need to create programmatically contain just one entry holding all relevant variable data, so the library provides a convenient interface for loading, manipulating, and saving entries by themselves.

+> [!TIP]
+> If you _do_ need to mess about with headers or entire files at once (including flash files), head down to the [Vars & Headers](#vars--headers) section.

 ### Entries

+#### Creating entries

 To create an empty entry, instantiate its corresponding type from `tivars.types`.
 You can specify additional parameters as you like: